Online Tag Renewal Guidelines

 (f) Has to be notarized or have 2 witnesses if not purchased through dealership

 According to Alabama law a vehicle must have a minimum of liability insurance before it may be registered.
 The signature placed upon the registration receipt will indicate that the information shown on the receipt is correct and that the vehicle is properly insured.
-No proof of insurance document is required.
+Proof of insurance document is required showing policy number and NAIC number.

 4. DRIVER LICENSE NUMBER

 Alabama law requires the owner as listed on the title/registration to provide his/her drivers license or non-driver identification number.
-Companies registering vehicles are required to provide their federal employer identification number (FEIN)
+Companies registering vehicles are required to provide their federal employer identification number (FEIN).
+Last name on driver's license must be the same as the last name on title AND registration.
+Driver's license information is not required on utility trailers or pull-behind campers.

 1. TITLE (out of state)